protoben/resume/resume.md

 I've worked as a network administrator and a Unix system administrator.
-For the last two years I've worked for the Portland State University Computer Science Tutors, helping people understand aspects of computer science from computational structures, to systems programming, to data structures and software engineering.
+For the last two years I've worked for the Portland State University Computer Science Tutors, helping people understand aspects of computer science from systems programming, to computational theory, to data structures and software engineering.

 Education